Tringale off to record start with 61 to lead Scottish Open

 Tringale, who has reached the Tour Championship only once in his 12 previous years on the PGA Tour, is having one of his better years.
 He missed a playoff at Torrey Pines by one shot and was a distant runner-up to Hideki Matsuyama in the Zozo Championship last fall.

-The conditions along the North Sea could not have been more ideal, with only a mild breeze and a full blue sky in the morning.
+The conditions along the North Sea could not have been more ideal for him, with only a mild breeze and a full blue sky in the morning.
 Tringale took advantage with one key club in his bag.

 “Golf is more fun when the putts are going in, and they were for me today,” he said.